hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 yyyy-dddThh:mm:ss.sssZ
 ```

 and the trailing `Z` is required.
 Strings with less precision are allowed as per ISO 8601, e.g., `1999-01Z` and `1999-001Z`.
 The [HAPI JSON schema](https://github.com/hapi-server/data-specification-schema/blob/main/HAPI-data-access-schema-3.2.json) lists a series of regular expressions that codifies the intention of the HAPI Time specification.
-The schema allows leap seconds and hour=24, but it should be expected that not all clients will be able to properly interpret such time stamps.
+The schema allows leap seconds and hour=24, but it should be expected that not all clients will be able to correctly interpret such time stamps.

-The name of the time parameter is not constrained by this specification.
-However, it is strongly recommended that the time column name be "Time" or "Epoch" or some easily recognizable label.
+The name of the time parameter is not constrained.
+However, the time column name is strongly recommended to be "Time" or "Epoch" or some easily recognizable label.

+Note that the ISO 8601 time format allows arbitrary precision on the time values.
+HAPI servers and clients should be able to interpret times with at least nanosecond precision.

 #### 3.7.6.1 Incoming time values

 Servers must require incoming time values from clients (i.e., the `start` and `stop` values on a data request) to be valid ISO 8601 time values.
 The full ISO 8601 specification allows many esoteric options, but servers must only accept a subset of the full ISO 8601 specification, namely one of either year-month-day (`yyyy-mm-ddThh:mm:ss.sssZ`) or day-of-year (`yyyy-dddThh:mm:ss.sssZ`).
 Any date or time elements missing from the string are assumed to take on their smallest possible value.
 For example, the string `2017-01-15T23:00:00.000Z` could be given in truncated form as `2017-01-15T23Z`.
 Servers should be able to parse and properly interpret these truncated time strings.
 When clients provide a date at day resolution only, the `T` must not be included, so servers should be able to parse day-level time strings without the `T`, as in `2017-01-15Z`.